Diamko94/rentals1/Business-rules.md

 - Deposit is calculated per Line-item

 - Deposit is refunded only if:
-  - Line-item status is Returned
+  - Unit status is Available
-  - no active Repairticket exists
+  - no active Repair_ticket exists

 - Deposit is held if:
-  - Line-item status is Repair
+  - Unit status is Repair
-  - Repairticket is active
+  - Repair_ticket is active

 - Deposit refund is processed per Line-item independently

 ## Partial Closure

-- In case of partial Order return, deposit is refunded only for Line-items status Returned Order changes to PartiallyClosed if:
+- In case of PartiallyClosed Order, deposit is refunded only for Units with status Available Order changes to PartiallyClosed if:
-- at least one Line-item status is Repair
+- at least one Unit status is Repair
-- all other Line-items statuses are Returned
+- all other Unit statuses are Available

-## Repairticket
+## Repair_ticket

-- RepairTicket is created when Line-item status changes to Repair.
+- Repair_ticket is created when Unit status changes to Repair.
-- Repairticket can be issued per each Line-item
+- Repair_ticket can be issued per each Line-item
-- Each Repairticket has its own lifecycle independent of other Repairtickets
+- Each Repair_ticket has its own lifecycle independent of other Repair_tickets
-- Repairticket can be issued only manually
+- Repair_ticket can be issued only manually
-- Repairticket can be resolved only manually
+- Repair_ticket can be resolved only manually
-- Each issued Repairticket held the Deposit per corrisponding Line-item.
+- Each issued Repair_ticket held the Deposit per corrisponding Line-item.

 ## Restrictions

-- Order cannot be Closed if at least one Line-item status is Repair.
+- Order cannot be Closed if at least one Unit status is Repair.
 - Unit cannot be used in multiple active Orders simultaneously
-- Deposit cannot be refunded if Repairticket status is Active
+- Deposit cannot be refunded if Repair_ticket status is Active